(Also known as Anterior Instability, Posterior Instability, Inferior Instability, Multidirectional Instability, Recurrent Subluxing Shoulder)

 Many patients with shoulder instability heal well with an appropriate rehabilitation program and physiotherapy treatment.
 This may take weeks to months to achieve an optimal outcome.
 In cases of recurrent shoulder subluxation or dislocation that is unresponsive to conservative treatment, surgical repair of the shoulder joint capsule may be indicated to stabilize the shoulder.
 This is usually followed by an extensive rehabilitation program lasting many months.

-Patients who also have damage to other structures such as cartilage, bone or nerves are likely to have a significantly extended rehabilitation period to gain optimum function.
+Patients who also have damage to other structures such as cartilage, bone, tendons or nerves are likely to have a significantly extended rehabilitation period to gain optimum function.

 Contributing factors to the development of shoulder instability